brightdigit/Sublimation/README.md

 - Ubuntu 20.04 or later
 - Swift 6.0 or later

-For older operating systems or Swift versions, check out [the main branch and 1.0.0 releases](https://github.com/brightdigit/Sublimation).
+For **older operating systems or Swift versions**, check out [the main branch and 1.0.0 releases](https://github.com/brightdigit/Sublimation).

 ## Package Ecosystem